SabreTools/MPF/CHANGELIST.md

 - Suppress some unnecessary messages
 - Disable dumping button when Redumper selected with unsupported media type (Deterous)
 - Improve check for which program supports which media (Deterous)
+- Remove code for getting Universal Hash from DIC logs (Deterous)

 ### 2.7.1 (2023-10-11)